search

 There are two answers to this question, depending on the type of attic involved.

-If it’s a traditional attic with a flat floor on which you can walk or crawl around in the attic; store items in the attic if you wanted, there is no limit to the rafter run.
-It does not matter what the distance is from eave to peak of roof.
+• If it’s a traditional attic with a flat floor on which you can walk or crawl around in the attic, store items in the attic if you want, there is no limit to the rafter run.
+It does not matter what the distance is from the eave to the peak of the roof.
 But please keep in mind what was explained above regarding the maximum width of the house or building.

-For cathedral ceiling attics with longer than 35-foot rafter runs, the airflow gap between the roof deck and the insulation would need to increase to at least 2 to 3 inches wide to allow for an easier path for the air to travel along the extra distance.
+For cathedral-ceiling attics with rafter runs longer than 35 feet, the airflow gap between the roof deck and the insulation should be at least 2 to 3 inches to provide a clearer path for air to travel over the extra distance.

 Visit the Learning Hub at gibraltarbuildingproducts.com for more information.